TestDrive

 The Summary page displays information about the current Farm, such as Preferred Protocol, Image Type, Model, Image, and Farm Size.
 From the left navigation pane, click on Assign Desktops & Apps.

-On the left navigation pane, click on RDSH.
+On the left navigation pane, go to Assign Desktops & Apps > RDSH.
 This section lists the current RDSH Desktops and Apps Assignments.
 Select an Assignment, such as Fed-RDSH-DT, and click Edit.

 The settings page for the Assignment opens.
 Take a look at the Assignment Name that can be set, then click Next.